quicwg/base-drafts/draft-ietf-quic-transport.md

 (one containing frames other than ACK and/or PADDING).
 An endpoint MUST NOT send a packet containing only an ACK frame in response to a non-ACK-eliciting packet (one containing only ACK and/or PADDING frames), even if there are packet gaps which precede the received packet.
 Limiting ACK frames avoids an infinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
-The endpoint MUST however acknowledge non-ACK-eliciting packets when sending ACK frames in response to ACK-eliciting packets.
+However, the endpoint acknowledges non-ACK-eliciting packets when it sends an ACK frame.

 Packets containing PADDING frames are considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the